Paliverse/DualSense-List-of-Firmwares/README.md

 # DualSense-List-of-Firmwares
-Attached are the official Firmware .bin files from the Sony Firmware Updater Tool
+Attached are the official Firmware .bin files from the Firmware Updater Tool on PC.

 ## DualSense Edge:
 - Firmware 0x0200 (Latest) for the DualSense Edge download link: